 Step 3: Finish the Emergency Fund

 At this step, you have eliminated all your debt apart from your mortgage and your $1,000 emergency cash is already in place.
-Now it’s time to start some serious saving.
+Now it’s time to start some serious savings.

 Dave advises accumulating 3 – 6 months living expenses.
 For my peace of mind, I saved 8 months of living expenses.
 You can save less if you’re okay with that but definitely nothing less than 3 months.